 5) Check Out The Other Dogs

 Every time you arrive at the dog park, take a few minutes to check out the other dogs before entering with your pup.
-If you notice an aggressive dog inside the fenced area, turn around and go home – a little play time isn’t worth the risk.
+If you notice an aggressive dog inside the fenced area, turn around and go home – a little playtime isn’t worth the risk.
+I say this from experience — my Chihuahua got attacked once and it wasn’t a pleasant experience (obviously)!

 6) Always Keep An Eye On Your Pooch